 Why do I say all this?
 Why do I post such bold words?

-It’s because of the Homemaking Course.
-I’ve met so many ladies now, and have had so many conversations with women who are trying to be a homemaker, desperately trying, while working a full time job as well.
+It’s because of this blog, I’ve met so many ladies now, and have had so many conversations with women who are trying to be a homemaker, desperately trying, while working a full time job as well.
 They want to be home.
 They can’t.

 They want to see the “got milk” smiles of their babies early on a Friday morning when it is snowing outside and everyone is still in their jammies.
 They don’t have that luxury.